 We make bikes we love to ride; it sounds simple and obvious, but it's true.
 It all started in 2002 with the Soul - our now legendary long travel trail hardtail - which Cy wanted to be a strong, light, fun, durable steel hardtail which could use long forks, big tyres and proper brakes.
 No one made one at the time, so he designed his dream bike and founded Cotic to share that with other riders.
 That's why Cotic exists today.
+We are a truly independent bike company, not some 'little guy' front to a big distributor or corporation.
 To read more about our journey, have a quick read of the story of our first decade.

 When we have customers come back to us after their first ride buzzing on how great they find their new bike, that's amazing.
 When we have customers contact us after nearly 10 years and ask for a decal set because they're repainting their original Soul, that's even better because we know that their Cotic has had them smiling for years and will continue to do so for a long time to come.
 That's why we do this.